alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 deadlines are brick walls that force you to aim for completion instead of perfection.

-Also, there are a ton of people in the field.
-No, like, a ton.
-Do you know how big NIPS was this year?
-It was about 5800 people.
-For a research conference.
 Cultural norm is to publish on arXiv, submit to conferences over journals, publish your conference submission on arXiv as soon as you're allowed to, and publish often, with source code if you have the time to clean it up.
 This is great for sharing ideas, but it pushes researchers to put their work out early, because of how easy it is to get scooped.

-When that many people are working on similar problems, solutions tend to arise at the same time.
+Everyone knows that a lot of people are working in the field, and everyone knows that arXiv is an acceptable publication area, and once all of that's common knowledge, you get the state of things today.

-This isn't the best environment for well-written papers that flip your research worldview.
-It leads to papers that feel very incremental and obvious, after the fact.
+It's not the best environment for well-written papers that address all natural concerns.
+It leads to papers that feel very incremental.

-So yes, it is all very open, and the ideas are often very simple.
-But getting things to work at all (and work well) is a big enough achievement to justify publication.
+I think the research culture is a net positive, but it does kind of suck to constantly worry if today is the day you're going to get scooped.

 # Why is Deep Learning Progressing So Fast?
 A Few Arguments